liferay/liferay-docs/discover/portal/articles/210-setting-up/01-system-settings/03-server-administration/01-server-admin-resources.markdown

 ![Figure 1: The Resources tab of Server Administration lets you execute several server maintenance tasks.](../../../../images/server-admin-resources.png)

 [<a name="one">1</a>] Caching occurs at multiple levels.
-Sometimes higher caching layers aren't aware of lower caching layers.
+Some higher caching layers aren't aware of lower caching layers.
 Always clear the cache at the lowest (most granular) layer possible, even if you've already cleared a higher level cache.